Wind instrument: Physics of sound production

 Sound production in all wind instruments depends on the entry of air into a flow-control valve attached to a resonant chamber (resonator).
 The resonator is typically a long cylindrical or conical tube, open at the far end.
 A pulse of high pressure from the valve will travel down the tube at the speed of sound.
 It will be reflected from the open end as a return pulse of low pressure.
 Under suitable conditions, the valve will reflect the pulse back, with increased energy, until a standing wave forms in the tube.

 Reed instruments such as the clarinet or oboe have a flexible reed or reeds at the mouthpiece, forming a pressure-controlled valve.
 An increase in pressure inside the chamber will decrease the pressure differential across the reed; the reed will open more, increasing the flow of air.
 The increased flow of air will increase the internal pressure further, so a pulse of high pressure arriving at the mouthpiece will reflect as a higher-pressure pulse back down the tube.
 Standing waves inside the tube will be odd multiples of a quarter-wavelength, with a pressure anti-node at the mouthpiece, and a pressure node at the open end.
 The reed vibrates at a rate determined by the resonator.

 For Lip Reed (brass) instruments, the players control the tension in their lips so that they vibrate under the influence of the air flowing through them.
 They adjust the vibration so that the lips are most closed, and the air flow is lowest, when a low-pressure pulse arrives at the mouthpiece, to reflect a low-pressure pulse back down the tube.
 Standing waves inside the tube will be odd multiples of a quarter-wavelength, with a pressure anti-node at the mouthpiece, and a pressure node at the open end.

 For Air Reed (flute and fipple-flute) instruments, the thin grazing air sheet (planar jet) flowing across an opening (mouth) in the pipe interacts with a sharp edge (labium) to generate sound.
 The jet is generated by the player, when blowing through a thin slit (flue).
 For recorders and flue organ pipes this slit is manufactured by the instrument maker and has a fixed geometry.
-In a transverse flute or a pan flute the slit is formed by the musicians between their lips.
+In a transverse flute or a pan flute the slit is formed by the musician between their lips.

 Due to acoustic oscillation of the pipe the air in the pipe is alternatively compressed and expanded.
 This results in an alternating flow of air into and out of the pipe through the pipe mouth.
 The interaction of this transversal acoustic flow with the planar air jet induces at the flue exit (origin of the jet) a localised perturbation of the velocity profile of the jet.
 This perturbation is strongly amplified by the intrinsic instability of the jet as the fluid travels towards the labium.
 This results into a global transversal motion of the jet at the labium.